 "I, Louise Françoise Le Blanc de La Vallière, in the name of the great Five Pentagon Powers, following my fate, summon a familiar."

-It was a simple formula, given from Brimir himself, and the only changes through millennia were the necessary ones of translation as new languages arose.
+It was a simple invocation, said to have been given from Brimir himself, the only changes through millennia being the necessary ones of translation as new languages arose and displaced their predecessors.

-It was taken as an enduring proof that the mages yet enjoyed the favor of their most ancient Saint, for who but a divine spirit could ensure such harmonious matchings of mage and familiar?
+It was taken as an enduring proof that the mages yet enjoyed the favor of their most ancient Saint.
+For who but a divine spirit could ensure, without fail, a harmonious matching of familiars to those mages strong enough to be worthy of the title?

-And indeed, it required keen discernment on the part of something.
-Let that something, dear reader, be known to you as the Arbiter.
+Indeed, it required keen discernment on the part of something.
+If it please you, gentle reader, let that something be known to you as the Arbiter.

-Except that this time the elemental affinity of the supplicant was . . . well, this was the real reason Brimir had conjured and bound the Arbiter to his design.
-Different protocols were to apply.
+Except that this time the hopeful supplicant was atypical.
+But not unexpected.
+This was the true reason that Brimir had conjured and bound the Arbiter to his design.
+The inner countenance of the supplicant wasn't its priority: There were different protocols to apply.

-It was quite rare for the Arbiter's true purpose to be invoked.
-Each year it might judge hundreds of supplicants, but never more than a handful of true supplicants.
-Indeed it could be decades, or even centuries, between applications of the special protocols.
+It was not often for this true purpose to be invoked.
+Each year it might judge hundreds, but never more than a handful of true supplicants.
+Indeed, it could be decades or even centuries between applications of the true protocols.

-The Arbiter didn't particularly care: Boredom was not in its nature.
-Nor did it rejoice for this chance to perform its highest purpose.
-It was not a mortal creature, to be born, to strive, to hold off death for a time.
+The Arbiter didn't particularly care, as boredom wasn't in its nature.
+Nor did it rejoice for this chance to perform its deeper function.
+It was not a mortal creature, to be born and to strive, to hold off death for a time.
 Its urges were entirely bound up in carrying out Brimir's design, and they were nothing like human instinct or emotion.
 The Arbiter did not need emotion: It had purpose.
-Periods of inactivity, whether long or short, did not erode that, and purpose had been called upon.
+Judging typical mages by the thousands in between carrying out its true purpose did not erode that purpose, now that it had been called upon.

 The moment had ended.
 It had not yet selected the candidate, but the moment had ended.
 That was not supposed to happen.
 It lacked the ability to self-recriminate, but it also lacked the ability to set its failure aside.
 It was locked into a loop of consideration of the final handful, and could not even care to wonder how long it would be-